pelletierkevin/go_microservice_elasticsearch/README.md

 # Features <a name="features"></a>

-Currently, the microservice allows a client to call his gRPC endpoints and offers the following functionalities :
+Currently, the microservice allows a client to call his gRPC endpoints and offers the following functionalities:

 - Get the elasticsearch cluster health/status, name and the number of nodes running.
 - Get the list of indices associated with this elasticsearch cluster.
-- Get the health, status and uuid of an indice of the cluster.
-(Given the index name)
+- Get the health, status and uuid of an indice of the cluster (given the index name).
-- Create a new index in the elasticsearch cluster
+- Create a new index in the elasticsearch cluster.
-- Delete an index in the elasticsearch cluster
+- Delete an index in the elasticsearch cluster.

 The gRPC server will use the port 9000.